KrshnK/Python-projects/README.md

 # Python-projects

 Welcome to the Python-projects repository!
-This repository contains a collection of Python projects created by Krishna01work.
+This repository contains a collection of Python projects created by KrshnK.

 ## Table of Contents